ilovelogic/Pauli-Path-Method/README.md

 ## State of the Research

 ### Research Question:
-Our original research questions were "Is RCS a worthwhile approach to proving quantum supremacy?
+Our original research question was "Is RCS a worthwhile approach to proving quantum supremacy?
 Should we focus our attempts elsewhere?"
-Our program significantly speeds up runtime by the path truncation approach, so it appears that working with a different benchmark may be in order.
+Our program significantly speeds up classical simulation runtime by the path truncation approach, so it appears that working with a different benchmark may be in order.
+If we want to demonstrate quantum supremacy, we need a task that is more resilient against classical simulation and enjoys a greater difference in runtime as compared to classcial computers.

 Below, we outline what each one of us contributed to answering the research question.